jmelcr/jmelcr.github.io/aboutme.md

    practice compassion and
    build trust."**

-**"Never be afraid of the next adventure even if outside of your comfort zone."**
+**"Never be afraid of the next adventure.
+   Yes, it will be outside of your comfort zone."**

 **"Stay on top of things."**

-{% include medaillon.md %}

 <HR>